BluePsyduck/MultiCurl/README.md

 `$response->getErrorCode()` and `$response->getErrorMessage()` to get any information in case the request has failed.

 The requests offer two callbacks:
-- onInitialize: This callback is triggered once the underlying cUrl request has been initialized.
-Use this callback to further manipulate the cUrl.
-After this callback, the cUrl request gets executed.
+- onInitialize: This callback is triggered once the underlying cURL request has been initialized.
+Use this callback to further manipulate the cURL.
+After this callback, the cURL request gets executed.
-- onComplete: This callback is triggered once the cUrl request finished and the response has been parsed into the entity.
+- onComplete: This callback is triggered once the cURL request finished and the response has been parsed into the entity.

-### Example
+## Examples

 Here is a basic example demonstrating the use of the `MultiCurlManager`: